You are currently viewing 10 days Birding watching Tours

 We will leave early in the morning in order to look for the highly localized endemic Harwood’s Francolin.

 We will likely spot it around down by Jemma Gorge.
-For the rest of the day, we will explore terrestrial birding and drive to Sululta town overnight. key birds around Sululta plain common species include wattled ibis, red chested swallow, banded martin, moorland chat, black-headed siskin,
+For the rest of the day, we will explore terrestrial birding and drive to Sululta town overnight. key birds around Sululta plain common species include wattled ibis, red chested swallow, banded martin, moorland chat, black-headed siskin.
+Overnight: at the one popular Village Resort or back Addis

 Day 3: Sululta, Awash